 - Utilities to light the decks and lots

 Learn more: pats.uncc.edu/truth

 Yes, here’s why: if permits were sold on a one-to-one-ratio, thousands of students would be denied the privilege to park while lots and decks would sit half empty.
-Few students occupy a space for more than 5 or 6 hours a day.
+Few students occupy a space for more than five or six hours a day.
 Also, not everyone has classes or works here daily.
 Therefore, parking spaces turn over constantly.
 Sure, convenient, close-in parking is at a premium during weekday hours, but so far, PaTS has managed to maintain an acceptable percentage of open spaces most of the time.
 That’s why drastic measures like permit sale limits and excluding freshmen residents from having cars have, so far, been avoided.

 Yes, that's expected, unless/until demand for parking on campus decreases significantly.

 During the first two weeks of class, parking on campus is always challenging, especially at the onset of fall semester.
-That's because nearly everyone affiliated with UNC Charlotte comes to campus: full-time, part-time, graduate, evening, resident, commuting and even online students need to come on campus to conduct business such as paying tuition and buying textbooks, meal plans and parking permits, even if they're not here for a class.
+That's because nearly everyone affiliated with UNC Charlotte comes to campus: full-time, part-time, graduate, evening, resident, commuting and even online students need to come on campus to conduct business such as paying tuition and buying textbooks, etc., even if they're not here for a class.
 Add to that all the faculty and staff – plus quite a few visiting families and friends – and it's easy to see why it gets so crowded with cars here.
 But soon schedules settle into a rhythm and more spaces become available.